abbotto/rectangular/install/project/doc/conventions.md

 #### <a name='Constructors'></a>Constructors
 - A service that is invoked with `.service()` is a `constructor` function.
 	- Constuctor services are compatible with ES6 classes.
-	- Under the hood, it's instantiated with the `new` keyword.
+	- Under the hood, they are instantiated with the `new` keyword.
-	- It uses `this` for public methods and variables.
+	- They use `this` for public methods and variables.
-	- It should be named in `lowerCamelCase` format.
+	- The service names should be in `lowerCamelCase` format.
 - Angular service names are prefixed with `$`.
 To keep things consistent and concise, all custom service names with `alphanumeric` characters should have a suffix of `$`.
 	- Angular-style: `$service`.
 	- Custom-style: `service$`.